HeroThemes/HeroThemes-posts-widget/readme.txt

 == Description ==

-Allows the display of posts in a simple widget
+A simple widget for displaying posts in widgetized areas of your site

 == Installation ==